 On April 14, 1865, during an evening performance of Our American Cousin, John Wilkes Booth entered the State Box where Abraham Lincoln and his wife were watching the play with Clara Harris and Henry Rathbone.
 Lincoln's bodyguard, a Metropolitan Police Officer named John Parker, had left his post.
 Booth placed a Derringer pistol in the back of Lincoln's head and fired at point-blank range.
-Dropping the gun, a single-shot weapon, Booth struggled with Rathbone who he stabbed in the arm with a hunting knife.
-He then jumped over the railing and landed eleven feet below on the stage, snapping the fibula in his left leg.
-He flashed his knife at the startled audience and raced out the back of the theatre.
-A doctor was immediately summoned.
-He examined the President and found that the bullet had entered through Lincoln's left ear and lodged behind his right eye.
-Although paralyzed, he was breathing faintly.
-Nine hours later, however, in spite of the doctor's best efforts, Lincoln died.
-On April 26, federal authorities caught up with Booth and one of his accomplices at a farm near Port Royal, Virginia.
-They hid in a barn which was set on fire.
-Still, Booth refused to come out.
-He was eventually shot dead by Sergeant Boston Corbett.
+Nine hours later, in spite of the best efforts of Lincoln's doctors, the President died.

 The Battle of Wavre was the last battle of the Napoleonic Wars.
 It took place on June 18 and 19, 1815, between Prussian and French forces.
 Although the Prussians, outnumbered nearly two to one, were driven back, the Battle of Wavre prevented several French corps from participating in the Battle of Waterloo on June 18, 1815, thus contributing to the final downfall of Napoleon.
 Although deposed following this battle, Napoleon remained at large for a time in France.
 Eventually, he was exiled to Saint Helena where he died in 1821.